mikepthomas/projects/_posts/printer-filament.md

 ## PrimaValue PLA (Blue)

-This filament was originally brought to print the body of the [OpenRC F1 Car project](openrc-f1).
+This filament was originally brought to print the body of the [OpenRC F1 Car](openrc-f1).

 |                            Color                             | Hotend Temp                  | Bed Temp | Slicer Profile                                                                                                                            | Purchased From                                           | Avg Cost | KGs Purchased | Notes |
 | :----------------------------------------------------------: | ---------------------------- | -------- | ----------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------- | -------- | ------------- | ----- |